 Am I a Good Candidate?

-- You are thin or are you a bodybuilder, with adequate donor tissue sites, looking to soften the appearance of breast implants?
+- Looking to soften the appearance of breast implants?

 - Looking to only achieve a small size increase (from half a cup size to a full cup size) or minor shaping enhancements?